buy-to-let investor

 What is an HMO?

 Where a rental property is occupied by three or more people forming more than one ‘household’ (a household being a single person or members of the same family), with shared toilet, bathroom or kitchen facilities, this is classed as a house in multiple occupation, or an HMO.
-A ‘large HMO’ is where there are five or more occupants forming more than one household with shared facilities.
-Large HMOs, as well as certain regular HMOs, need a licence from the local council to operate, and must comply with certain other regulations.

 Why choose an HMO?